rwieruch/blog_robinwieruch_content/minimal-node-js-babel-setup.md

 {{% read_before "This tutorial is part 2 of 2 in the series."
 "Part 1:" "My development setup as a JavaScript web developer" "https://www.robinwieruch.de/developer-setup/" %}}

 I have always been of the understanding there are no common sense rules about how to create a minimal Node.js application with Babel.
 In my search for these answers, it seemed that every tutorial I came across showed something different.
 As a result, I wanted to streamline this project setup for my readers and myself, so I developed a common approach for Node.js applications with Babel.
-I think it is a good foundation for learning JavaScript on the command line, building sophisticated Node.js projects on top of it, releasing it as node package (library) on npm as an open source project, or to build a GraphQL server on top of it.
-The final project you are going to implement can be found in this [GitHub repository](https://github.com/rwieruch/node-babel-server).
+I think it is a good foundation for learning JavaScript on the command line, building sophisticated Node.js projects on top of it, releasing it as node package (library) on npm as an open source project, or to build a RESTful or GraphQL server on top of it.
+The final project you are going to implement here can be found in this [GitHub repository](https://github.com/rwieruch/node-babel-server).

 {{% chapter_header "Node.js Project Setup" "node-js-project-setup" %}}